fluttercandies/flutter_photo_manager/README.md

 #### Limited entities access on iOS

-With iOS 14 released,
-Apple broughts a "Limited Photos Library" to iOS.
+With iOS 14 released, Apple brought a "Limited Photos Library" to iOS.
 So use the `PhotoManager.requestPermissionExtend()` to request permissions.
 The method will return `PermissionState`.
 See [PHAuthorizationStatus][] for more detail.

-To reselect accessible entites for the app, use `PhotoManager.presentLimited()` to call the modal of accessible entities management.
+To reselect accessible entites for the app, use `PhotoManager.presentLimited()` to call the modal of accessible entities' management.
 This method only available for iOS 14+ and when the permission state is limited (`PermissionState.limited`), other platform won't make a valid call.